united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-server/grafana-proxy/index.md

 ---
 title: "grafana-proxy"
 linktitle: "grafana-proxy"
-date: 2021-07-09
-description: >
+description: > Documentation of grafana-proxy
-# United Manufacturing Hub - Grafana Proxy
 ---

 This program proxies requests to backend services, if the requesting user is logged into grafana and part of the organization he requests.

 ## Usage